jjallaire/draftpod/src/components/guide/articles/cardpools.md

 That said, it can be quite difficult to collect all of the cards in a set so your cardpool may not achieve a perfect balance.
 In our experience, if you purchase 2 booster boxes for a given set (72 packs) you will be able to assemble a cardpool that has 3 of each common, 2 of nearly all of the uncommons, and 1 of a significant majority of rares and mythics.
 It's also quite practical to build a cardpool from a single booster box and have lots of fun drafting it, it just won't have the same variety as one built from more cards.

-It should also be noted that when draftpod generates booster packs it automatically substitutes lower-rarity cards if there are not enough available of a given rarity level (for example, automatically substituting an uncommon if all of the rares have been utilized).
+It should also be noted that when Draftpod generates booster packs it automatically substitutes lower-rarity cards if there are not enough available of a given rarity level (for example, automatically substituting an uncommon if all of the rares have been utilized).
 This means it's also possible to build a cardpool consisting of only uncommons and commons (or even of only commons).

 See articles [Cube Design: Set Cubes](https://www.channelfireball.com/articles/cube-design-set-cubes/) and [9 Things You Need to Know about How to Make a Set Cube](http://www.metamox.com/blog/9-things-you-need-to-know-about-how-to-make-a-set-cube/) for additional discussion on creating set cubes.

 ### Organizing Cards

-Once you've decided on the type of cardpool you want to build and obtained the cards for it, you need to organize it so it's ready to be used with draftpod.
+Once you've decided on the type of cardpool you want to build and obtained the cards for it, you need to organize it so it's ready to be used with Draftpod.
 Organizing consists of 2 steps:

 1. Sorting your cardpool by collector number (this is so it's easy to enter into a database and more importantly easy to pull cards from after drafting).

-2. Entering the cardpool into a database that can be uploaded to draftpod.
+2. Entering the cardpool into a database that can be uploaded to Draftpod.

 The collector number of a Magic card indicates it's order within a given set.
 You can find the collector number for a card printed in the bottom left hand corner.
 For example, the collector numbers for these two cards (_Healer's Hawk_ and _Devious Cover Up_) are, respectively, 14 and 35: